 - Panelists may recommend that another group of finalists be selected.

 - Panel recommendations shall be submitted to the Visual Arts Committee for approval.

 - Determine that the candidate pool has an insufficient number of qualified candidates and decline to select an artist or finalists.

 - Determine that none of the finalist's proposals meet the project criteria and decline to approve finalists.

 - Ask panel for clarification

-- Committee may request that finalists be asked for further clarification or redesign of their proposals and request panel reconvene.
+- Request that finalists be asked for further clarification or redesign of their proposals and request panel reconvene.

 - Reject panel’s recommendations